leekgroup/enrichedRanges/README.md

 To cite package __enrichedRanges__ in publications use:

-Leonardo Collado-Torres, Alyssa Frazee, Andrew Jaffe and Jeffrey Leek (2014).
-derfinder: Fast differential expression analysis of RNA-seq data at base-pair resolution.
-R package version 0.0.65. https://github.com/lcolladotor/derfinder
+Leonardo Collado-Torres and Andrew Jaffe (2014). enrichedRanges: Identify if a set of regions are enriched or not.
+R package version 0.0.1.

 A BibTeX entry for LaTeX users is